-Groundwater development in Balochistan, Pakistan's great south-western desert, has a long history.
-The area is arid in the extreme (50-400 mm rainfall annually) and has little surface water.
-For a long time, scattered springs, minor rivers, animal-driven Persian wheels and particularly karezes sustained small residential agriculture.
+Groundwater development in Balochistan, Pakistan's great south-western desert has a long history.
+The area is arid to the extreme (50-400mm rainfall annually) and has little surface water.
+For a long time scattered springs, minor rivers, animaldriven Persian wheels and particularly karezes sustained small residential agriculture.
 These karezes (called ganats in neighbouring Iran) are engineering marvels.
 They consist of a string of shafts connected through a tunnel.
-The tunnel picks up water from a motherwell either an underground spring in the piedmont zone or a subsurface flow on the bank of a temporary river.
-It then conveys water over a length of 500 to 3,000 m before it emerges close to the agricultural command area.
+The tunnel picks up water from a motherwell - either an underground spring in the piedmont zone or a subsurface flow on the bank of temporary river.
+It then conveys water over a length of 500 to 3000 meter before it daylights close to the agricultural command area.
 The cost of establishing karezes is high and in most cases prohibitive for individuals.
 The systems were typically constructed on a collective basis - either by the future owners or by a team of specialist kareze developers working on behalf of farmers-investors.
 A typical kareze in Balochistan will yield anything up to 200 litres per second and will serve a maximum of 200 shareholding families.
 Not only establishment costs are high: kareze maintenance is equally expensive.
-The cooperative strength of the kareze shareholders is thus constantly put to the test.
+The co-operative strength of the kareze shareholders is thus constantly tested.

-In the second half of the 1960s, dugwells became a popular alternative to karezes.
+In the second half of the sixties dugwells became a popular alternative to karezes.
 A range of government programmes that provided subsidized equipment to farmers stimulated this development.
 Groundwater supplies were considered to be limitless.
-The vision in these days was to turn the arid land into a green oasis with the aid of pumped groundwater.
-In addition to the installation of subsidized dugwells, groundwater usage was further promoted through the provision of cheap electricity, as elsewhere in South Asia.2
+The vision in these days was to turn the arid land into a Green Oasis with the aid of pumped ground water.
+In addition to the installation of subsidized dugwells, groundwater usage was further promoted through the provision of cheap electricity, as elsewhere in South Asia.
+For